KenKundert/emborg/doc/utilities.rst

 ~~~~~~~~~~~~~~~

 When you sign up with `healthchecks.io <https://healthchecks.io>`_ and configure
-the health check for you *Emborg* configuration, you will be given a UUID (a 32
+the health check for your *Emborg* configuration, you will be given a UUID (a 32
 digit hexadecimal number partitioned into 5 parts by dashes).
 Add that to the
 following setting in your configuration file: